-These fuel costs can be slashed if we employ the theory of invariant manifolds in the CR3BP developed in the previous section.
+These mid-course fuel costs can be slashed if we employ the theory of invariant manifolds in the CR3BP developed in Section 2.
 In particular, we treat the problem as a mosaic of the three-body problems: initially, the spacecraft departs Earth along a path that is well-approximated as a motion in the Sun-Earth-spacecraft CR3BP.
 At some point, which refer to as the patch point, lunar effects intervene and we treat the spacecraft's path as a motion in the Earth-Moon-spacecraft CR3BP.
 Using this patched trajectory as an initial guess, we invoke DMOC to optimize fuel costs and obtain a trajectory fully integrated in a Sun-Earth-Moon-spacecraft four-body model.
-For details on the four-body model used in this report, the reader is referred to the text by Koon and co-authors.
+For details on the four-body model used in this report, the reader is referred to the text by Koon and co-authors [22].

 Two invariant manifolds play a special role in the "Shoot the Moon" problem: the unstable manifolds of periodic orbits about the $L_2$ Lagrange point in the Sun-Earth-spacecraft three-body system, and the stable manifolds of periodic orbits about the $L_2$ Lagrange point in the Earth-Moon-spacecraft three-body system.
-Following the lead of Koon et al., we aim to design an Earth-to-Moon trajectory (see Fig. 5) which traces the following route: (1) Depart Earth along a path destined to nearly wind onto a Sun-Earth $L_2$ periodic orbit, (2) "bounce" off of the Sun-Earth $L_2$ equilibrium region along a path which hugs the unstable manifold of that Sun-Earth $L_2$ periodic orbit, and (3)
+Following the lead of Koon et al. [20], we aim to design an Earth-to-Moon trajectory (see Fig. 5) which traces the following route: (1) Depart Earth along a path destined to nearly wind onto a Sun-Earth $L_2$ periodic orbit, (2) "bounce" off of the Sun-Earth $L_2$ equilibrium region along a path which hugs the unstable manifold of that Sun-Earth $L_2$ periodic orbit, and (3) enter the stable manifold tube of an Earth-Moon $L_2$ periodic orbit and travel to the Moon.
+Entrance into the stable manifold tube of a lunar $L_2$ periodic orbit ensures that the spacecraft can achieve ballistic capture at the moon.
+The only $\Delta V$ requirement for this trajectory (aside from initial launch costs) is that associated with the transfer from the exterior of the

-Figure 5 A patched Earth-to-Moon trajectory juxtaposed with the Sun-Earth (red) and Earth-Moon (green) invariant manifolds, in Sun-Earth rotating coordinates.
+Figure 5: A patched Earth-to-Moon trajectory juxtaposed with the Sun-Earth (red) and Earth-Moon (green) invariant manifolds, in Sun-Earth rotating coordinates.
 The central black disc denotes the Earth, while the thin black circle traces the Moon's orbit.
 A $\Delta V$ of 163 m/s is required at the patch point.
-Additional fuel costs come from an Earth orbit departure $\Delta V$ and a lunar orbit insertion $\Delta V$ .